-Candace McLaren Lanham assists colleges and universities in matters involving Title IX compliance, the Clery Act, other state and federal laws and related issues.
-Drawing on a 20-year legal career that includes experience as an investigative and compliance manager in both government and at a university, Candace provides proactive consultation and guidance, risk management advisement, and in-house training and instruction.
-When institutions of higher education face claims, she also leads investigations, provides analysis of the risks, and, when necessary, defends these clients in government investigations and litigation.
+Candace McLaren Lanham is a litigator who assists clients facing regulatory scrutiny, particularly under Titles VI and VII, Title IX, the Clery Act, and in civil white collar enforcement actions.
+Drawing on a 21-year legal career, which includes experience as an investigative and compliance manager in both state and federal government and at a university, Candace provides proactive consultation and guidance, risk management advice, and in-house training and instruction particularly to colleges, universities and independent K-12 schools, as well as to companies and individuals employed in highly regulated industries.
+When these clients face claims, she also leads investigations, provides analyses of risks, and, when necessary, defends these clients in government investigations and litigation.

-Candace developed her understanding of the deep level of scrutiny that colleges and universities face under Title IX and the Clery Act in part from her former role as the Director of the U.S. Department of Education's Clery Act Compliance Division.
+Candace developed her understanding of the deep level of government scrutiny that institutions of higher education and independent K-12 schools face, in part, from her former role as the Director of the U.S. Department of Education's Clery Act Compliance Division.
 In this role as the nation's top Clery Act compliance officer, Candace directed and monitored the implementation of and adherence to related policies and procedures through a nationwide compliance program.
-She also reviewed investigative reports; conducted training sessions on Clery compliance, investigative strategies, and investigative report writing; and assisted with the development of internal processes and electronic databases to monitor non-compliance.
-Her public sector experience also includes roles as the Director of the Office of Special Investigations for the New York City Department of Education, where she oversaw the investigation of more than 12,000 complaints of employee misconduct and/or criminality annually; and as an Assistant District Attorney with the New York County District Attorney's Office, where she investigated and prosecuted a myriad of crimes.
+She also reviewed and edited investigative reports; conducted training sessions on Clery compliance, investigative strategies, and report writing; and assisted with the development of internal processes and electronic databases to monitor non-compliance.
+During her seven years as Director of the New York City Department of Education’s Office of Special Investigations, Candace directed and supervised investigations into allegations of financial fraud, standardized testing fraud, physical and verbal abuse of students, and other forms of misconduct or criminality lodged against the department’s public school employees.